TerezaA1/EMS-documentation/content/digital_twin.rst

 |

+Select desired functionalities that microgid will perform, it is possible to try different combinations to see their impact in the simulation.

 .. image:: /images/ver02/opt_functionalities.PNG

 |

+Choose method how the microgrid provides flexibility.

 .. image:: /images/ver02/opt_flexibility.PNG

 |

-Before running optimization, the user can check current measured values of PV, load and battery.
+Before running optimization, the user can check and adjust current measured values of PV, load and battery.

 .. image:: /images/ver02/opt_measurements.PNG